rockstor/rockstor-doc/howtos/smart.rst

   for sending to the root user, the *root@localhost* address can be used

-- to alert on specific temperature changes (in degrees Celsius), where the first parameter reports on a difference of 4 degrees since the last report, the second logs an informal message at 35 degrees, and the third parameter issues a warning message at 45 degrees.
+- to alert on specific temperature changes (in degrees Celsius), where the first parameter reports on a difference of 4 degrees since the last report, the second logs an informational message at 35 degrees, and the third parameter issues a warning message at 45 degrees.

   **DEVICESCAN -W 4,35,40**